 Well here we are!
 PPS has now entered the world of blogging.
-I have lots that I want to talk about so over the coming months I plan to cover the topics of anxiety, grief, depression and relationship problems.
+I have lots that I want to talk about so over the coming months I plan to cover the topics of anxiety, grief, depression, and relationship problems.
 Let me know what else you are interested in.

-Today I've been thinking about the importance of Metaphor in our lives.
+Today I've been thinking about the importance of metaphor in our lives.

 The vital role of metaphor in human development is a way to help us move toward healing.
 If we can use the metaphor together and form a connection based on the metaphor language, then it can be a transformative experience.
-Used in this way metaphors function as bridges: they bridge the worlds between what is known and unknown, verbal and nonverbal, real and6 unreal, fact and fiction, past and present, and conscious and unconscious.
-The vital role of metaphor in a variety of different psychotherapies can open up an experience or emotion may have been inaccessible before.
-It is at the moments when we are in a strong alliance that the most essential information can be expressed through metaphor.
+Used in this way metaphors function as bridges: they bridge the worlds between what is known and unknown, verbal and nonverbal, real and unreal, fact and fiction, past and present, and conscious and unconscious.
+The vital role of metaphor in a variety of different psychotherapies can open up an experience or emotion that may have been inaccessible before.
+It is in the moments when we are in a strong alliance that the most essential information can be expressed through metaphor.

-Imagine that you are trying to talk about a traumatic event in our life but you simply cannot find the words.
+Imagine that you are trying to talk about a traumatic event in your life but you simply cannot find the words.
 By creating a metaphor, you could talk about the event from arms length, beginning to explore it without diving into the waters that might still be too deep to survive in.

 I hope you recognized that diving metaphor as a way to explain what I am trying to talk about here!